 Your strengths make you feel good and give you energy.
 When you have a list of tasks to do which ones do you pick first?
 Over the course of a week make a love it/loathe it list of everything that you did on a daily basis – what trends are you spotting

 There are a number of free assessments currently available my top three are:

 What did you spot about your strengths?
 I’d love to hear what your strengths are and what helps you to identify them.
 Leave a comment below

-For more support with your career development sign up to The Fifth Trimester newsletters for your bi-weekly dose of coaching insight
+For more support with your career development sign up to The Pulse newsletters for your bi-weekly dose of coaching insight